ncphillips/ncphillips/README.md

 **Documentation:**

-* Updated and formatted documents intended for new employees explainging how to perform various tasks.
+* Updated and formatted documents intended for new employees explaining how to perform various tasks using Bell Aliant systems.

 **Tools Used:**

 * **Awk/Sed:** Wrote scripts to quickly pull required information from various reports and format them correctly.
-* **Microsoft Outlook/:** Used Outlook
+* **Microsoft Outlook/:** Outlook for emails and scheduling, along with Word for creating documentation.

 ### Whole Cell DB - Developer - Summer 2013
 * **Python/Django:**
 	* Used the Django ORM and H5Py to create a custom HDF5/MySQL hybrid database.
-	* Stores output from the Whole Cell Model simulation runs (<400Mb)
+	* Stores output from the Whole Cell Model simulation runs (>400Mb)
 	* Output is stored as a set of n-dimensional arrays within the HDF5 files.
 Natively these HDF5 files are not searchable.
 	* Made HDF5 files searchable by indexing their arrays in MySQL and coupling the records with  HDF5 objects via the Django ORM and H5Py library.